-The major factors to consider when choosing a breed of cow are how much milk you want each day and what size cow you want.
+The major factors to consider when choosing a breed for your family cow is how much milk you want each day and what size cow you want.
 Larger cows eat more and need larger and more substantial housing.
 Many folks choose a Jersey cow – the breed that looks like a big deer.
-Of the major dairy breeds, they are the smallest (average 800 pounds) and give milk with the highest percent of butterfat, two very positive characteristics.
+They are the smallest (average 800 pounds) and give milk with the highest percent of butterfat of the major dairy breeds, two very positive characteristics.
 Remember that you need 10 quarts of milk to produce 1 quart of cream, and a quart of cream makes only a pound of butter or 1 1/2 quarts of ice cream.
 Jerseys can produce 6 gallons of 5% butterfat milk each day.
 This is a high producing animal.

-When you choose your cow, you’ll likely buy an animal that has been culled from the herd for producing less – which is ok.
-You’d have trouble using 6 gallons of milk each day, and such a productive cow would be much more expensive.
+When you choose your cow, you’ll likely buy an animal that has been culled from the herd for producing less – which is okay.
+You’d have trouble using 6 gallons of milk each day, and so a productive cow would be much more expensive.

 Choosing a major breed makes your search easier and might give you more cows to choose from.
 Choosing some other, minor breed will take a little more work, but you might find one that is better for your situation.
 Here are some minor breeds that are available in Maine:

 Registered cows measure 36 to 42 inches in shoulder height at three years of age and weigh approximately 750 pounds.
 Dexters produce meat and milk.
-For their size Dexters are prolific milkers.
+For their size, Dexters are prolific milkers.
 They can easily rear two calves at a time or produce 1.5 to 2.5 gallons per day with 4% butterfat.
-The breed matures early, and its beef, which has excellent flavor with good marbling, can be produced economically.
-Dexter steers can be finished on grass at 18 to 24 months of age, without supplementary feeding, with an average live weight of approximately 770 pounds.
+The breed matures early, and you can produce its beef economically, which also has excellent flavor with good marbling.
+You can finish Dexter steers on grass at 18 to 24 months of age, without supplementary feeding, with an average live weight of approximately 770 pounds.
 Dexters are noted for their longevity and should breed regularly for 14 years or more.
 Calving problems are rare, and calves are quick on their feet, full of character and have a lively, inquisitive temperament.